Elsayed91/oot/README.md

 ## Joining the Order

 The Order welcomes all who seek order in their templates and harmony in their variables.
-To install the Order's toolkit, use pip:
+To install the Order's toolkit, simple run:

 ```bash
 pip install oot